grafana/grafana/docs/sources/enterprise/access-control-refactor/provision-custom-roles/assigning-custom-roles.md

   - xxx
 ---

-# Assign a custom role to a built-in role, a team, or a fixed role
+# Assign a custom role to a basic role, a team, or a fixed role

-Complete the following instructions when you want to assign a custom role to a built-in role, a team, or a fixed role.
+Complete the following instructions when you want to assign a custom role to a basic role, a team, or a fixed role.

 > **Note:** If you want to remove a custom role assignment from a team, remove it from the YAML file, save your changes, and restart Grafana.

-## Assign a custom role to a built-in role
+## Assign a custom role to a basic role

 Information here about why a user would want to do this.
 What are the benefits?